24 Best Things to Do in Taveuni© FijiPocketGuide.com

 must dos-taveuni© FijiPocketGuide.com

 Built in 1895, the Catholic Church of Wairiki is an impressive historical site to see in its own right.
-But attending a Sunday service is the best time to see the Fijian spirit come to life with beautiful singing in this grand building.
+However, attending a Sunday service is the best time to see the Fijian spirit come to life with beautiful singing in this grand building.
 You’ll see that people are extremely religious in Fiji sitting on the floor during the sermons.
 When visiting any church in Fiji, respect people and don’t take pictures during the mass.
 Taking photos of this 125-year-old church from the outside is acceptable (and recommended)!
+For more church protocols, see the Fiji Village Etiquette: What to Do When Visiting a Fijian Village and learn more about Fiji’s churches in The Guide to the Religions in Fiji.

 Location: All over Taveuni and the surrounding islands!

-This is best organised when on Taveuni as it is kind of a local’s secret.
+This is best organised when on Taveuni as it is a local’s secret.
 Near Qeleni lies Vunitarawau which is home to a rare mangrove forest trek that is best done with a guide.
 This rather unique sight and experience in Fiji is well worth seeking out if you happen to have some spare time on Taveuni and want a real adventure to remember.
+Ask at your resort for recommended guides.
+Otherwise, the knowledgeable guides of Bay Adventures are your best option.

-Location: See Taveuni locations in the 10 Best Places to See Birds in Fiji.
+Location: Des Voeux Peak – Accessible from Wairiki, west coast of Taveuni.
+Bobby’s Farm – Southwest coast of Taveuni.
+See Taveuni locations in the 10 Best Places to See Birds in Fiji.

-Location: See recommendations in the 7 Best Spas in Taveuni.
+Location: See recommendations and their locations in the 10 Best Spas in Taveuni.

 must do taveuni© Tourism Fiji

 Taveuni is one of the rare places in Fiji where horse riding is readily available to explore the beaches, jungles and mountains.
-At Taveuni Palms Resort, join a local guide in Wiwi Village where your horse trek will take you some 1,000ft/300m up a mountain with expansive views and the option to canter across the beach on the way back.
+At Taveuni Palms Resort, join a local guide in Wiwi Village where your horse trek will take you some 305 m (1,000 ft) up a mountain with expansive views and the option to canter across the beach on the way back.
 The private island resort of Laucala Island has eight majestic Fijian horses for guests to explore the private island on.
-Horseback riding is also available at Tides Reach Resort, Vacala Bay Resort, Beverly’s Campground and so much more!
+Horseback riding is also available at Tides Reach Resort, Vacala Bay Resort, Viani Bay Resort, and so much more!

 This article was reviewed and published by Laura, editor in chief and co-founder of Fiji Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Fiji.
 She knows the islands inside-out and loves sharing tips on how best to experience Fiji’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.